The Platform (radio station): Coverage of COVID-19 issues

 In response to the release of Stuff's Circuit documentary Fire and Fury which looked at the groups and figures who led the 2022 Wellington protest, The Platform hosted several of these figures and groups including Chantelle Baker, Kelvyn Alp and Voices for Freedom.
 Since the producers of Fire and Fury including Stuff journalist Paula Penfold had declined to interview these figures and groups to avoid "platforming" them and their views, The Platform hosted them in order to enable them to "give their side of the story" and respond to the documentary.
 These interviews were widely circulated on various social media platforms.
 In response, Penfold likened Platform founder Plunket to American right-wing broadcaster and conspiracy theorist Alex Jones.
 She claimed that Plunket's decision to host these individuals and groups stripped The Platform of "journalist credibility" and alleged that he incited hatred against mainstream journalists.

+According to The Spinoff journalist Duncan Greive, The Platform had hosted several anti-COVID mandates and anti vaccine advocates including former ACT Party leader Rodney Hide, former TVNZ broadcaster Peter Williams, and Baker.
+In addition, former Radio New Zealand broadcaster Paul Brennan helped establish The Platform, using his knowledge of radio infrastructure.
+Though the radio station attracted massive online engagement for its clips interviewing Baker and Voices of Freedom, Plunket and co-founder Wayne Wright Junior decided to stop working with anti-vaccination advocates in late 2022 since Plunket regarded the anti-vaccination crowd as a "limited audience" that was "consumed with a single subject".
+Hide, Williams, Baker and Brennan subsequently joined Voices for Freedom's online radio station Reality Check Radio, which launched in March 2023.